EXECUTIVE AND ARTISTIC DIRECTOR

-Most recently after a 7 year stint as a principal dancer and choreographer with the Alabama Ballet, Michael was appointed Executive and Artistic Director of Ballet Arkansas in July, 2017.
-Since that time, Ballet Arkansas has tripled the number of seasonal performances while elevating the quality of it's programming to include classical and contemporary masterpieces by world renowned choreographers, full-length world premieres, innovative multimedia infused programming, and a highly popular series of interactive performances devoted to young audiences.
+After a 7 year stint as principal dancer and choreographer with the Alabama Ballet, Michael was appointed Executive and Artistic Director of Ballet Arkansas in July, 2017.
+Since that time, Michael has revitalized the organization.
+Ballet Arkansas has tripled the number of seasonal performances to include classical and contemporary masterworks by world renowned choreographers, full-length world premieres, innovative multimedia infused productions, and a highly popular series of interactive programs for young audiences.
 Michael has emboldened the organization's repertoire by adding signature works by distinguished choreographers such as George Balanchine, Gerald Arpino, Agnes De Mille, Alice Klock, Florian Lochner, Yoshito Sakaraba, and Christopher Wheeldon, among others.
-Under his direction, Ballet Arkansas nearly doubled its operational budget within a mere 2 years, enjoying a subscription sales increase of 47%, a gross ticket sales increase of nearly 40%, and a fundraising increase of nearly 75%.
+Under his direction, Ballet Arkansas nearly doubled its operational budget within 2 years, and now enjoys a gross ticket sales increase of nearly 40% and a fundraising increase of nearly 75%.